 Dragonflies have bulkier bodies than damselflies, with a shorter, thicker appearance.
 Damselflies have a body made like the narrowest of twigs, whereas dragonflies have a bit of heft.

-Both dragonflies and damselflies have two sets of wings, however they have different shapes.
-Dragonflies have hind wings that broaden at the base, and which makes them larger than the front set of wings.
+Both dragonflies and damselflies have two sets of wings, but they have different shapes.
+Dragonflies have hind wings that broaden at the base, which makes them larger than the front set of wings.
 Damselflies have wings that are the same size and shape for both sets, and they also taper down as they join the body, becoming quite narrow as they connect.

 Finally, you can spot the difference when the insect is at rest.
 Dragonflies hold their wings out perpendicular to their bodies when resting, like an airplane.
 Damselflies fold their wings up and hold them together across the top of their backs.